lightly-ai/NvidiaTAOActiveLearning/README.md

 pip3 install lightly
 docker pull lightly/worker:latest
 ```
 For a full set of instructions, check out the [docs](https://docs.lightly.ai/docs/install-lightly).
-Finally, register the Lightly Worker in the Lightly Platform by running the following script:
+Finally, register the Lightly Worker in the Lightly Platform by running the following script (note that the Lightly token is fetched from the environment variable):
 ```
 python3 register_worker.py
 ```